dragonhail/dart_pipeline/README.md

 ## Architecture <a id="architecture"></a>
 ![architecture-img](img.png)
 ## dbt <a id="dbt"></a>
-This project use dbt to analyze data in bigquery warehouse.
-Click this [link](https://github.com/dragonhail/dart_dbt).
+This project use dbt to analyze and create models for data in bigquery warehouse.
+For the repository refer to this [link](https://github.com/dragonhail/dart_dbt).